MSLNZ/Quantity-Value/docs/scale.rst

 Different categories of scale are implemented as classes derived from :class:`.Scale`:

-    * Instances of :class:`.Ratio` scales have an absolute zero, like the metre scale for length or the kelvin scale for thermodynamic temperature.
+    * Instances of :class:`.RatioScale` scales have an absolute zero, like the metre scale for length or the kelvin scale for thermodynamic temperature.

-    * :class:`.Interval` scales are measurement scales with an arbitrary zero, like the Fahrenheit and Celsius temperature scales.
+    * :class:`.IntervalScale` scales are measurement scales with an arbitrary zero, like the Fahrenheit and Celsius temperature scales.

 .. contents::
    :local: